cakephp/docs/en/intro/conventions.rst

 We are big fans of convention over configuration.
-While it takes a bit of time to learn CakePHP's conventions, you save time in the long run: by following convention, you get free functionality, and you free yourself from the maintenance nightmare of tracking config files.
-Convention also makes for a very uniform system development, allowing other developers to jump in and help more easily.
+While it takes a bit of time to learn CakePHP's conventions, you save time in the long run.
+By following conventions, you get free functionality, and you liberate yourself from the maintenance nightmare of tracking config files.
+Conventions also make for a very uniform development experience, allowing other developers to jump in and help more easily.

-CakePHP's conventions have been distilled from years of web development experience and best practices.
-While we suggest you use these conventions while developing with CakePHP, we should mention that many of these tenets are easily overridden – something that is especially handy when working with legacy systems.

 Controller Conventions
 ======================